Uploading to pypi (or custom servers)¶

 See the Python Packaging User Guide for more info.

-When all this is configured correctly, zest.releaser will first register and
+When all this is configured correctly, zest.releaser will first upload

 Then it will offer to upload to the other index servers that you have